MaheshB77/MaheshB77/README.md

 <br />
 <br />

--   💬 Currently working on Spring boot, Angular, MongoDB and PostgreSQL
+-   💬 Currently working on Spring boot, Angular, and Oracle DB
--   Looking forward to contribute to open source projects
+-   Looking forward to contributing to open-source projects

 **Languages and Tools:**